-FCTA refutes claims of erosion threat to 20 Communities
+FCTA refutes claims of erosion threat to 20 communities

-The Federal Capital Territory Administration has rebuffed a media claim that 20 Communities in the FCT were threatened by erosion but maintained that the Administration is committed to it’s duties of ensuring the safety of lives and properties of residents of the territory.
+The Federal Capital Territory Administration (FCTA) has rebuffed a media claim that 20 Communities in the FCT were threatened by erosion but maintained that the administration is committed to its duties of ensuring the safety of lives and properties of residents of the territory.

 He also stated that the failed structure at Gwagwalada- Dobi Izom road was a 5 cell 1,500mm diameter pipe culvert and not a bridge as claimed by the publication.